shermanloan/scejson-doc/doc/module-loan.md

 If there are negative odd days in the loan, then the value of this field determines if a negative odd days interest fee is computed.
-If the value of this field is `false`, then negative odd days fees are not allowed, the SCEX will return a value of zero in this situation, and the computed payment will be adjusted to take into account the negative odd days.
+If the value of this field is `false`, then negative odd days fees are not allowed, the SCE will return a value of zero in this situation, and the computed payment will be adjusted to take into account the negative odd days.
 A value of `true` will return a negative odd days interest fee (in effect, it then becomes and odd days